jewelsjacobs/express-checkout-app/README.md

-# PayPal Checkout Integration Patterns Demo WebApp
+# PayPal Express Checkout Server Side REST Integration Demo WebApp

 ## Demo on heroku
 [https://express-checkout-app.herokuapp.com/#/pattern/server](https://express-checkout-app.herokuapp.com/#/pattern/server)

 ## Description

 The demo web application is a React app that shows different styles of PayPal integrations.
 It uses the wonderful [Ace Code Editor](https://github.com/ajaxorg/ace) to provide a live demonstration HTML and Javascript code which you can tweak and see rendered on the page.